There is an important need for people to speak languages other than English—and there are major opportunities for them, too.

 Still need convincing?

-• A 2014 article by Northwest Public Radio demonstrates the demand for employees in Washington State and across the nation who speak Spanish or have knowledge of the culture.
+Century Foundation, 2023.
+Shows a demand for employees in Washington State and across the nation who speak Spanish or have knowledge of the culture.